 The fellowships aim to reduce isolation through academic exchange and to deepen cooperation and knowledge exchange between scholars from the South Caucasus, Eastern Europe and Germany.
 The Corridors Fellowships have a duration of one month and are fully funded.
 We offer a fully equipped working desk, access to our information infrastructure and possibilities for publication and lecture.
-Eligible are PhD candidates and established academics from the area of the eastern partnership.
+Eligible are PhD candidates, postdoctoral researchers and established academics from the area of the EU Eastern Partnership.
 A special focus lays on researchers from regions with limited international engagement.

 In 2017, three Corridors Fellowships were awarded to scholars from the South Caucasus.
 The one-month research stays provided the opportunity for joint learning, knowledge transfer and the further development of collaborative projects.
 With special emphasis, we addressed the topic of multi-lingual language education in conflict-affected regions.
 Corridors Fellows Rustam Anshba from Gudauta and Shalva Tabatadze from Tbilisi conducted their research on this highly important topic within the framework of the Georgian-Abkhaz conflict.
 Both argued, that education in conflict-affected regions can become a tool not only of segregation but also for positive change, especially in ethnically and linguistically diverse societies like Abkhazia.

 Rustam Anshba argued that Mother Tongue Based Multilingual Education (MTB MLE) is a very effective education model that can preserve linguistic diversity and promote social inclusion.
 Analysing the current challenges of the education system in Abkhazia and exploring opportunities for improvement, he argued that MTB MLE in Abkhazia can contribute to overcoming many existing educational challenges and linguistic and as ethnic tensions.